jsr6720/jsr6720.github.io/_posts/2017-01-24-glenn-beck's-common-sense.md

 ## My Review 3/5

-Picked this book up because I read an article about Beck's remorse over Trump's victory.<br/>Bonus: This book includes the original text of Thomas Pains Common Sense.<br/><br/>Here are my key takeaways:<br/><br/>* Back a politician not a party.<br/>* Use the tools of democracy to change the system.
-Violence is not needed<br/>* Redistricting as a political tool is killing democracy<br/>* Active informed citizens are required for a representative republic<br/><br/>
+Picked this book up because I read an article about Beck's remorse over Trump's victory.

+Bonus: This book includes the original text of Thomas Pains Common Sense.

+Here are my key takeaways:

+* Back a politician not a party.

+* Use the tools of democracy to change the system.
+Violence is not needed

+* Redistricting as a political tool is killing democracy

+* Active informed citizens are required for a representative republic

 ### Date Read
 2017/01/24